aidenwood/velocity7/src/content/blog/improve-website-speed-with-velocity.md

 }
 publishDate: "2022-11-07 15:39"
 category: "Tutorials"
-author: "Connor Lopez"
+author: "Aiden Wood"
-tags: [astro, tailwindcss, frontend]
+tags: [velocity, dns, backend]
 ---

 Have you ever considered the impact that website speed can have on your business?
 It's no secret that customers expect websites to load quickly, and studies have shown that even a small improvement in website speed can lead to significant increases in conversions.
 In fact, for every 100 milliseconds that Walmart improved their website speed, they saw a 1% increase in total website conversion.